 Name: Banff Academy Location: Banff, Aberdeenshire

-“Design &Technology staff at Banff Academy are putting their new facilities to good use in this difficult time by manufacturing protective face shields for local people working with the public.
+“Design &Technology staff at Banff Academy are putting their new facilities to good use in this hard time by manufacturing protective face shields for local people working with the public.
 They would like to show their support and appreciation for key workers and hope the face shields offer safety and reassurance over the coming weeks.
 To continue with production, staff would be most appreciative for donations of A3 laminating pouches (min.
 200 microns thick) or clear acrylic/acetate/PVC equivalents.
 If you would like to help, please email [email protected]”

-Name: Community Heart Location: Peterhead, Aberdeenshire
+Name: Peterhead Community Location: Peterhead, Aberdeenshire

 Name: Nisa Local Location: Mintlaw, Aberdeenshire

 Four families owned stores within Mintlaw, Stuartfield, Maud and Strichen, all within Aberdeenshire stocked with the best locally sourced products.
 We reserve fresh meat from award-winning butcher Bert Fowlie, famous coleslaw and cooked meats from EwanMorrice.
 A great selection of freshly made products from local bakers, J & I Smith, Smiths of New Pitsligo, and Kindness bakers.
 Also great pies from McIntosh butchers of Fraserburgh and Brice of the Broch.

 NISA are delivering groceries to everyone minimum order £10 (excel tobacco) free delivery to vulnerable people.
 We are working with local Covid-19 groups to get items to those who can’t email or phone an order in.
 We are helping older people to get a newspaper, so they stay at home and stay safe.
 Also assisting local groups to with charity donations.
 We are also doing kids drawing competition to keep them amused.